moon phases

 Here is another kule one though.

-Medicine Buddha Mantra (Tibetan) in Sanskrit:
+Medicine Buddha Mantra (Sanskrit)

 om namo bhagawate beshajye guru